 - Zippered neoprene cover to cover a wide temperature range.

-- Quick lace closures are especially helpful when you have your ski gloves on or have frozen fingers and want to lace up.
+- Quick lace closures are especially helpful when you have your cross country ski gloves on or have frozen fingers and want to lace up.

 - Unisex ski boots that are beautifully and elegantly designed (using black, white, and red colors)